For more than 125 years, Van Alen Institute has been working to create equitable cities through inclusive design.

 The Fellowship will offer experience and skills needed to use design and art as tools to support equity and inclusion in their neighborhood.

-- 12 fellows will be selected through a competitive process
+- Up to 12 fellows will be selected through a competitive process

 - Fellows will receive a monthly stipend of $300 for each month of the program